- Profession: Senior Consultant

 Agile habits that work

-Within around , Allianz Global Digital Factory (GDF) has successfully built 24 global digital assets that have launched worldwide within the Group.
+Within around 2 years of existence, Allianz Global Digital Factory (GDF) has successfully built 24 global digital assets that have launched worldwide within the Group.
 GDF’S agile mindset and organization played a key role in the success.
 Having been involved as a Scrum Master in the Factory for a while now, I gathered some small and large rules, habits, approaches and mindsets that worked well for us while ideating, building, launching and scaling engaging customer experiences.
 Sharing is caring, so I hope that this small collection from our daily life can enrich your agile routine.

 Agile is a constant improvement